Cartagena, Colombia: San Diego

 San Diego was named after the local San Diego Convent, now known as the Beaux Arts University Building.
 In front of it is the Convent of the Nuns of the Order of Saint Clare, now the Hotel Santa Clara.
 In the surrounding area is Santo Toribio Church, the last church built in the Walled City.
 Next to it is Fernández de Madrid Square, honoring Cartagena's hero, José Fernández de Madrid, whose statue can be seen nearby.

 Inside the Old City is found Las Bóvedas (The Vaults), a construction attached to the walls of the Santa Catalina Fortress.
 From the top of this construction the Caribbean Sea is visible.

 Getsemaní

-Once a district characterized by crime, Getsemani, just south of the ancient walled fortress, has become "Cartagena's hippest neighborhood and one of Latin America's newest hotspots", with plazas that were once the scene of drug dealing being reclaimed and old buildings being turned into boutique hotels.
+Once a district characterized by crime, Getsemaní, just south of the ancient walled fortress, has become "Cartagena's hippest neighborhood and one of Latin America's newest hotspots", with plazas that were once the scene of drug dealing being reclaimed and old buildings being turned into boutique hotels.

+Getsemaní has become a "Ciudad Mural" to rescue the values, customs, traditions and anecdotes of the people.